peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 * <code>length</code> - The parameter <code>length</code> is a 32-bit signed integer.

-* <code>skipByteOrderMark</code> - If true and the first character in the string portion is U + FEFF, skip that character.
+* <code>skipByteOrderMark</code> - If true and the first character in the string portion is U+FEFF, skip that character.

-* <code>errorThrow</code> - When encountering invalid encoding, throw an exception if this parameter is true, or replace it with U + FFFD (replacement character) if this parameter is false.
+* <code>errorThrow</code> - When encountering invalid encoding, throw an exception if this parameter is true, or replace it with U+FFFD (replacement character) if this parameter is false.

 **Throws:**